Temmykaz/Temmykaz/README.md

 - 👋 Hi, I’m Temitayo
 - 👀 I’m a Data Analyst
 - 🌱 I’m currently learning ...
-Pythoon for Data Analytics
+Python for Data Analytics
 - 💞️ I’m open to collaborations...
 - 📫 How to reach me ...
 Telegram @elpatron_24056